GarySimons/girlsrun/README.md

 * I wanted the users of the site to be able buy branded merchandise from the running club.
 The e-commerce part of the website was only to be a relatively small part of the overall experience, so I concentrated on providing a small selection of quality items that I believed members might want, rather than a large, less targeted offering.

 <strong>Implementation</strong>
 * To make the shopping page, I first imported the product images into my **media** folder.
 I then created the Products app.
 Next I made a folder called **fixtures** in the app, to which I added two **JSON** files containing the data needed to create the database.
-I then created the **product model** that defined the elements to be included, and mirgrated it into the database.
+I then created the **product model** that defined the elements to be included, and migrated it into the database.

 * I created the **view** in the products app which sends a request to the database which returns all the products.
 This allowed me to set up my HTML template, and use Django's template code that **looped** through all the products and displayed them on the page with each one's image and details.